 Presents statistical analysis and quantitative tools for applied problem solving and making sound business decisions.
 Gives special attention to assembling statistical description, sampling, inference, regression, hypothesis testing, forecasting and decision theory.
-Prerequisite: CIS 125 Introduction to Software Applications, MTH 241 Calculus for Biological/Management/Social Science, MTH 245 Math for Biological/Management/Social Science.
+Prerequisite: MTH 241 Calculus for Biological/Management/Social Science or MTH251 Differential Calculus and, MTH 245 Math for Biological/Management/Social Science, and sophomore standing.

-BA 277 Business Ethics
+BA 277 BUSINESS ETHICS

-Students enrolling in BA 277 will study the application of ethical theories within the business environment with emphasis on ethical decision making.
+Students enrolling in BA277 will study the application of ethical theories within the business environment with emphasis on ethical decision making.
 The course addresses ethical issues from the perspective of the individual business manager as well as from the perspective of the organization and from a global perspective.
 It is designed to make the student aware of the ethical issues currently facing business and to provide a background against which the student may evaluate and/or compare his or her own ethical views.
 Prerequisite: BA 101 Introduction to Business

-BA 280A CWE Accounting Technology
+BA 280A CWE ACCOUNTING TECHNOLOGY

-Gives students practical experience in supervised employment related to accounting.
+An instructional program designed to give students practical experience in supervised employment related to accounting.
 Students identify job performance objectives, work a specified number of hours during the term and attend a related CWE seminar.
 Note: Credits are based on identified objectives and number of hours worked.
 Required: CWE coordinator approval.

-BA 280B CWE Business Management
+BA 280B CWE BUSINESS MANAGEMENT

 Gives students practical experience in supervised employment related to business management.
 Students identify job performance objectives, work a specified number of hours during the term and attend a related CWE seminar.
 Note: Credits are based on identified objectives and number of hours worked.
-Required: CWE coordinator's approval.
+Required: CWE coordinator approval.

-BA 280C CWE Business Marketing
+BA 280C CWE MARKETING

 Gives students practical experience in supervised employment related to business marketing.
-Students identify job performance objectives, work a specified number of hours during the term and attend related CWE seminar.
+Students identify job performance objectives, work a specified number of hours during the term and attend a related CWE seminar.
 Note: Credits are based on identified objectives and number of hours worked.
 Required: CWE coordinator's approval.